 Mary Scherpe, the founder of the long-standing and wildly popular blog Stil in Berlin, is a master of the Berlin breakfast scene.
 From traditional German brötchen and Swedish pancakes to scrambled eggs in a former post office, the best breakfast and brunch spots in Berlin are as diverse as they are delicious.

-Speaking of Aussie breakfasts, Silo Coffee was one of Berlin’s first “good Aussie-style breakfasts”, according to Mary.
-Expect avo toast with a twist – think additions of wasabi and apple salad or fresh pomegranate seeds, alongside some of the city’s best coffee.
-Giving café lovers a reason to head to Friedrichshain, Silo has become something of an institution, and its owners have since opened a sister restaurant in Mitte – Commonground – and are partners in Fjord Coffee Roasters, which means this is the place for a perfect flat white.
+Speaking of Aussie breakfasts, Silo Coffee was one of Berlin’s first “good Aussie-style breakfasts,” according to Mary.
+Expect avocado toast with a twist – think additions of wasabi and apple salad or fresh pomegranate seeds, alongside some of the city’s best coffee.
+Giving café lovers a reason to head to Friedrichshain, Silo has become something of an institution, and being partners in Fjord Coffee Roasters means this is the place for a perfect flat white.

 As you enter through the vaulted archways, it becomes apparent that a visit to Hallesches Haus is worthwhile, if only to marvel at the stunning building it’s housed in – a red-brick former post office dating to 1902.
 Mary is adamant that this widely known café, general store and event space has the best scrambled eggs in the city.
 “Scrambled eggs are not easy to do,” she explains.
 “I like them when they’re still quite soft, so not all the way cooked through and crumbly but soft, and you have these layers of egg.
 Hallesches Haus does this very well.”